pierreguillot/pd.build/README.md

 ## Pre-required

 To compile Pd externals using *pd.build*, you need [CMake](https://cmake.org/) (minimum version 2.8) and a build system or an IDE (like Unix makefile, XCode, Visual Studio, Code::Blocks, etc.).
-You also need the Pure Data sources, that are generally included within your Pure Data distribution. and [pd.build](https://github.com/pierreguillot/pd.build/archive/master.zip).
+You also need the Pure Data sources, that are generally included within your Pure Data distribution and [pd.build](https://github.com/pierreguillot/pd.build/archive/master.zip).
 If you use [Git](https://git-scm.com/) to manage your project, it is recommend to include pd.build as a submodule `git submodule add https://github.com/pierreguillot/pd.build`.
 The Pd sources can also be included as a submodule using the [Git repository](https://github.com/pure-data/pure-data).

 ## Configuration